 The steep limestone cliffs at John Bryan State Park near Yellow Springs are some of the few areas open for public rock climbing in the state.
 Equipment is not provided, and while these designated climbing areas are open to the public, they are not for the inexperienced climber.

 For the more inexperienced climber, signing up for a professionally guided tour with a company in Hocking Hills State Park is your best option.
 Several companies in the area offer guided service as well as equipment rental.
 The steep cliffs in the region will provide you with an unforgettable climbing experience, but are best navigated with a professional.

 Fishing in Ohio runs the gamut from charter fishing on Lake Erie and fly fishing in the state's quiet streams to belly boat fishing in lakes.
 Anglers flock to Lake Erie throughout the year to charter boats for walleye from April through October and perch in the spring and fall.

 Fly fishing for trout in the state is prevalent in many of the rivers and streams.
 The Ohio Division of Natural Resources (ODNR) stocks a number of rivers.
 You can look on their website for specific species, locations, and times of year they are stocked.

-Many of Ohio's state parks have large waterways that are ideal for fishing, including Deer Creek and Salt Fork, which have large shorelines and ample boating access.
+Many of Ohio's state parks have large waterways and lakes for fishing, including Deer Creek and Salt Fork, which have large shorelines and ample boating access.

 When the weather turns colder, Ohio has many lakes that are ideal for ice fishing.
 Lake Erie and frozen lakes in northern Ohio are your best options.
 Experienced anglers with ice fishing equipment can hit any of the state waterways with a proper license.
 Companies that operate guides on Lake Erie include shanties and services that make it a comfortable outing.